Monday to Friday, 8am to 6pm.

 Information Commissioner's guidance

 We have a finite capacity for the quantity of information that we can store and manage.
 Any important documents that we hold have a 'retention period' - they have to be kept for a certain amount of time before we dispose of them.
 If any environmental information is unavailable because it has passed its 'use by date' and has been routinely disposed of, we will explain this.

 It is a criminal offence for anyone to alter, block, deface, erase, destroy or conceal any record in order to try and avoid having to disclose it.

 If you made a request but you do not feel that we have dealt with it in accordance with the EIR, you have the right to register a complaint as follows:

-Step 2: If you're unsatisfied with our complaints procedure, you should contact the Information Commissioner's Office:
+Step 2: If you're unsatisfied with the outcome of our internal review process, you should contact the Information Commissioner's Office:

 Information Commissioners Office